 Existing State Energy Codes

-Texas currently requires the following state energy codes for new buildings or significant upgrades to existing buildings:
+Energy Codes are adopted statewide and establish a minimum or baseline for all building practices.
+Texas law currently requires the following state energy codes for new buildings or significant upgrades to existing buildings:

 - Residential (Single Family Residences and Duplexes) – the 2015 IRC, Chapter 11.

 - State-Funded Residential Buildings – the 2015 IECC.

 - Commercial and Residential (Excluding Single-Family Residences) – the 2015 IECC.